 Loras College is in compliance with the Affirmative Action and Equal Employment Opportunity laws as required by the state of Iowa and the federal government.
 Loras College does not discriminate on the basis of gender, race, color, age, national, ethnic origin or handicapping condition in the educational programs which it operates or in its employment policies, practice and procedures.
-Inquiries regarding Affirmative Action and Equal Employment Opportunity may be addressed to Loras College's Human and Organizational Development Office.
+Inquiries regarding Affirmative Action and Equal Employment Opportunity may be addressed to Affirmative Action Officer, Box 119, Loras College.